sihawken/dockerized_vm_tools/README.md

 ### Fake Battery

 Fake battery data can be found in /run/acpi/SSDT1.dat.
 This is mapped inside the container Adding a fake battery to windows can sometimes be necessary for Nvidia drivers to start-up without the dreaded Code 43.
+View the example configs to see how I pass the fake battery data to Windows.

 # Running a VM